Bitbucket Cloud integration

 In a mono repository setup, multiple SonarQube projects, each corresponding to a separate project within the mono repository, are all bound to the same Bitbucket Cloud repository.
 You'll need to set up each SonarQube project that's part of a mono repository to report your quality gate status.

-You need to set up projects that are part of a mono repository manually as shown in the Reporting your quality gate status in manually created or existing project section above.
+You need to set up projects that are part of a mono repository manually as shown in the Reporting your quality gate status in manually created or existing projects section above.
 You also need to set the Enable mono repository support setting to true at Project Settings > General Settings > DevOps Platform Integration.

 After setting your project settings, ensure the correct project is being analyzed by adjusting the analysis scope and pass your project names to the scanner.
 See the following sections for more information.